Builders Square: Beginnings

-During the 1980s, Builders Square was a player in the fast-growing do-it-yourself consumer market, which included competitors National Lumber, Home Depot, HomeClub, Builders Emporium, Ole's, Angels, and others.
+During the 1980s, Builders Square was a player in the fast-growing do-it-yourself consumer market, which included competitors National Lumber, The Home Depot, HomeClub, Builders Emporium, Ole's, Angels, and others.

+On July 8, 1992, the first Builders Square II location would open in Sunrise, Florida.
+Compared to the existing Builders Square stores (now referred to as Builders Square I), these stores were larger and more upscale, with the central part of the store being referred to as the "Idea Center", a center that showcased kitchen and bathroom designs.
+Going forward, all Builders Square I stores would either be converted to the new format or be replaced by newer locations.

 By 1997, the chain operated 162 stores in Alabama, California, Colorado, Connecticut, Florida, Illinois, Indiana, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New Mexico, New York, Nevada, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Texas, Virginia, Wisconsin, and Puerto Rico.
 However, despite a $700 million investment by its parent company, high-profile sponsorships that included the Alamo Bowl, and celebrity spokespeople such as Al Michaels, Darrell Waltrip and Tim Allen, the chain was not able to maintain profitability.
+The last Builders Square location would open on May 2, 1996, in Sterling Heights, Michigan.

 Hechinger and bankruptcy

 In 1997, Kmart and Leonard Green & Partners agreed to merge Hechinger and Builders Square as the third-largest home improvement retail chain in the United States.
 Store closures were underway in early 1999; for example, in February the company announced the closure of 16 stores in the Chicago area.
 Hechinger filed for Chapter 11 bankruptcy reorganization in June 1999.
 The reorganization effort resulted in closure of a large number of stores and the sale of others to The Home Depot.
 All remaining Builders Square stores were converted to the Home Quarters brand.
 However, the reorganization plan was not successful and Hechinger filed for Chapter 7 liquidation in September 1999.
 The six locations in Puerto Rico were bought out by Empresas Masso (Masso Enterprises), a local chain of home improvement stores, which in turn sold the stores to The Home Depot in 2000.